MatthieuDartiailh/pyclibrary/docs/source/get_started/basic_usage.rst

 To cache definitions, you simply have to provide a path pointing to the file in which to save the parsed definitions to the parser (cache keyword).
-If the a cache file already exists, it is loaded only if the version of the parser matches (which allows update to always take effects) and if the arguments passed to the CParser are the same (if you ask for different replacements in your file it will trigger a re-parsing).
+If the cache file already exists, it is loaded only if the version of the parser matches (which allows update to always take effects) and if the arguments passed to the CParser are the same (if you ask for different replacements in your file it will trigger a re-parsing).

-The previous procedure should be sufficient in general but in some cases you might a finer control on the parsing procedure.
+The previous procedure should be sufficient in general but in some cases you might want a finer control on the parsing procedure.
 See for a more detailed explanation.

 Binding the library